needle-mirror/com.unity.services.authentication/README.md

     * If you attempt to link when there is already a Steam account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
     * If you attempt to unlink without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
     * If you attempt to unlink without having a Steam external id in the player's PlayerInfo, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientUnlinkExternalIdNotFound`.
+* `AuthenticationService.Instance.UnlinkOpenIdConnectAsync(string idProviderName)`
+  * This function attempts to unlink the custom OpenID Connect id provider account using the external id from the player's PlayerInfo.
+  * If you attempt to link when there is already an OpenID Connect account linked to this account, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.AccountLinkLimitExceeded`.
+  * If you attempt to unlink without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+  * If you attempt to unlink without having an external id in the player's PlayerInfo, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientUnlinkExternalIdNotFound`.
 * `AuthenticationService.Instance.DeleteAccountAsync()`
     * This function attempts to permanently delete the current player account.
     * If you attempt to delete without being authorized, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.